thunkable/docs-thunkable-com/README.md

 **"I believe in life, liberty, and the pursuit of your own apps" **_- Barack Obeaver_

-Thunkable is a community that empower developers of the future to solve their own problems with the world's best technologies
+> Thunkable empowers developers of the future to solve their own problems with the world's best technologies

 ---